Director's Spotlight

 In Sakani 79, Zakaria Berishvili pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 To fully appreciate Sakani 79, one must consider the cinematic climate of 1930.
-During this period, Soviet Union was undergoing significant artistic shifts, and Zakaria Berishvili was at the forefront of this Adventure movement, often challenging established norms.
+During this period, Soviet Union was undergoing significant artistic shifts, and Zakaria Berishvili was at the forefront of this History movement, often challenging established norms.

 | Cinematography | Deep Focus |